 The hot dog cart inspection will take place at your commissary, which also acts as your primary license location.
 Make sure to have the following items with you when you arrive on that day:

 - Proof of Commissary form (DBPR Form HR-7022)

 - Your copy of the division approved and stamped drawing (blue print) and specification worksheet (will be emailed directly to you from the State)

-- Hand wash sink installed and working properly; hot/cold water must be provided/functioning
+- Hand wash sink installed and working properly; hot/cold water must be provided/functioning.
+This is Very important.

 - Fresh water/wastewater tanks installed with proper plumbing connections; wastewater tank at least 15% larger by volume than fresh water tank